Nkethaeus/AcuTech/README.md

 # AcuTech

-AcuTech is an innovative smartphone-based audio classification system designed for the identification and classification of acute coughs using Convolutional Neural Networks (CNN).
-This groundbreaking system represents the culmination of our undergraduate thesis project, combining cutting-edge technology with the pursuit of scientific inquiry.
+AcuTech is an innovative smartphone-based audio classification system designed for the identification and classification of acute coughs using a Convolutional Neural Network (CNN) and a Random Forest Classifier.

 ## Overview

-AcuTech heralds a new era in healthcare technology by leveraging the power of CNNs to discern and classify acute coughs with unprecedented accuracy and efficiency.
-By harnessing the computational capabilities of smartphones, AcuTech empowers individuals and healthcare professionals alike to detect and monitor respiratory conditions with ease and precision.
+This project focuses on the development of a cough classifier designed to analyze users' cough recordings and predict their underlying ailment, with a focus on acute coughs such as bronchitis and pneumonia.
+The primary objective is to evaluate the performance of the Convolutional Neural Network combined with Random Forest (CNN-RF) model against the Support Vector Machine (SVM) model in identifying coughs accurately.
+Previous local studies have shown that SVM performed better in classifying various audios, but none have been found for audio classification on coughs.

-## Features
+## Process

-- **CNN-based Classification**: Harnesses the capabilities of Convolutional Neural Networks to analyze audio samples and classify them based on the presence of acute coughs.

-- **Real-time Analysis**: Provides instantaneous results, enabling prompt detection and assessment of respiratory symptoms without the need for specialized equipment.

-- **User-friendly Interface**: Delivers a seamless user experience through an intuitive smartphone application, ensuring accessibility and ease of use for individuals of all technical proficiencies.

-- **Data Privacy**: Prioritizes the security and privacy of user data, adhering to stringent protocols and regulations to safeguard sensitive health information.
+1. **Data Collection:** Gathered cough recordings of varying lengths for classification.
+2. **Data Preprocessing:** Cleaned and normalized the audio data.
+3. **Mel-Spectrogram Conversion:** Converted the normalized audio data for training.
+4. **Model Training:** Trained the CNN-RF and SVM models on the preprocessed data.
+5. **Evaluation:** Evaluated the models using validation accuracy and f-score metrics.
+6. **Results Analysis:** Analyzed the results to determine the effectiveness of each model.

 ## Technologies Used

--
 - Python for data processing and general implementation
 - TensorFlow & Scikit-learn for building and implementing the CNN-RF and SVM models
 - Anvil for web interface and hosting the web server